KerrilOte/CloudmyTribe-projects/Readme.md

 ## Editing the CSS template to add personal information

 The first step is to edit the index.html file in the second resume template to include relevant personal information to be included in the resume.
-The information should be formatted appropriately to include name, educational background, contact information
+The information should be formatted appropriately to include name, educational background, contact information and skills.

+## Hosting a static website an Amazon S3

+* Create an S3 bucket and give it a globally unique name.
+* Upload all files related to the static website to be hosted into the S3 bucket.
+* Review permissions and block all direct public access from the internet.